ilyanikolaevsky/navmesh/README.md

 ## Details

 This project constructs the graph around obstacles, using polygon sides and tangents to polygons as edges in the graph.
 Then it uses A* on the constructed graph to find the shortest path.
-This implementation takes 10ms to construct the graph with 100 polygons with upto 20 points each on i7-6700k CPU.
+This implementation takes 8ms to construct the graph with 100 polygons with upto 20 points each on i7-6700k CPU.
-The path calulations on the graph take less than 1ms.
-Already computed tangents are reused to check for intersections of potential edges and obstacles.
+The path calulations on the graph take negligibaly small amout of time - most computations are spent on constructing the graph.
+Already computed tangents are reused to check for intersections of potential edges and obstacles in O(1).
+A fast logarithmic method is used for checking if points are inside an obstacle and for tangents construction.

 ## Code structure
 ``source/`` directory contains the library, ``tests/`` directory contains tests and ``demo/`` directory contains a simple Windows demo application.